trolley/python-sdk/docs/README.md

 ---

-Create a client for the Payment Rails Python API
+Create a client for the Trolley Python API

 	client = Configuration.gateway("YOUR-PUBLIC-API","YOUR-PRIVATE-API","production")